agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-11-codeql/README.md

 ![CodeQL](codeql_github_alerts.png)

+After clicking on the alert we can see a view with more detailed explanations about it, references and examples.

+## Suppressing the alerts

-From this view the alerts can be analysed and dismissed/removed if they are not applicable.
+From both views (under the PS and in the Security Tab) the alerts can be analysed and dismissed/removed if they are not applicable.

 ![CodeQL](codeql_dismiss_alerts.png)

-After clicking on the alert we can see a view with more detailed explanations about it, references and examples.

 Dismissing the alerts will dismiss them on all branches.
 Dismissed alerts can be later reopened.
 Deleting the alerts doesn't prevent them from appearing on the next scans.